codesandbox/codesandboxer/packages/codesandboxer-fs/README.md

 * `--name -n` - this flag names the created sandbox, making the base link more informative when shared.

 * allowedExtensions - this flag provides additional extensions that will be accepted.
 Note that the extension type of your target file is automatically added.
 The format is `.jsx,.ts`, a comma separated list of file types.

+* `--template -t` - a string of what template to use in sending files to codesandbox.
+Current officially supported templates are `react` and `react-typescript`.

 ## Why use this instead of the codesandbox cli?